dexon-foundation/dsolc-js/README.md

 #### Low-level API

 The low-level API is as follows:
-- `solc.lowlevel.compileSingle`: the original entry point, supports only a single file
+- `dsolc.lowlevel.compileSingle`: the original entry point, supports only a single file
-- `solc.lowlevel.compileMulti`: this supports multiple files, introduced in 0.1.6
+- `dsolc.lowlevel.compileMulti`: this supports multiple files, introduced in 0.1.6
-- `solc.lowlevel.compileCallback`: this supports callbacks, introduced in 0.2.1
+- `dsolc.lowlevel.compileCallback`: this supports callbacks, introduced in 0.2.1
-- `solc.lowlevel.compileStandard`: this works just like `compile` above, but is only present in compilers after (and including) 0.4.11
+- `dsolc.lowlevel.compileStandard`: this works just like `compile` above, but is only present in compilers after (and including) 0.4.11

-For examples how to use them, please refer to the README of the above mentioned solc-js releases.
+For examples how to use them, please refer to the README of the above mentioned dsolc-js releases.

 ### Using with Electron

 **Note:**
 If you are using Electron, `nodeIntegration` is on for `BrowserWindow` by default.
-If it is on, Electron will provide a `require` method which will not behave as expected and this may cause calls, such as `require('solc')`, to fail.
+If it is on, Electron will provide a `require` method which will not behave as expected and this may cause calls, such as `require('@dexon-foundation/dsolc')`, to fail.

 To turn off `nodeIntegration`, use the following: